vonglasow/atoum-documentation/en/Contents/chapter2.md

     $this->assert
             ->array($arrayWithString1And2And3)
-                ->notContainsValues(array(1, 2, 3))//will faill as '1' is in the tested array, not 1
+                ->notContainsValues(array(1, 2, 3))         //will faill as '1' is in the tested
+                                                            //array, not 1
-                ->notContainsValues(array('3', '2', '1'))//will fail as '3' and '2' are not in the tested array, but 2 and 3 are
+                ->notContainsValues(array('3', '2', '1'))   //will fail as '3' and '2' are not in
-                ->notContainsValues(array(2, '1', 3));//will pass as all the values are in the tested array
+                                                            //the tested array, but 2 and 3 are ->notContainsValues(array(2, '1', 3));      //will pass as all the values are in the
+                                                            //tested array

 ### strictlyNotContainsValues ###

 strictlyNotContainsValues will verify that the tested array does not contains any value of a given array strictlyNotContainsValues will test the type of the values to look for.

 If you do not want to test both the types and the values, you will use notContainsValues.